-Operating Frequency
+Selection of Operating Frequency

-The LTC3727 uses a constant frequency phase-lockable architecture with the frequency determined by an internal capacitor.
-This capacitor is charged by a fixed current plus an additional current which is proportional to the voltage applied to the PLLFLTR pin.
-Refer to Phase-Locked Loop and Frequency Synchronization in the Applications Information section for additional information.
+The LTC3707 uses a constant frequency architecture with the frequency determined by an internal oscillator capacitor.
+This internal capacitor is charged by a fixed current plus an additional current that is proportional to the voltage applied to the FREQSET pin.